Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

 \textbf{Novel micro-lattice design} is gradually becoming important due to the attractive properties of the micro-lattices including a high strength-to-weight ratio and excellent energy absorption capabilities, to name a few.
 AM can effectively print lattice structures.
-However, it still requires a substantial research for the analysis and design (\cite{Rashed_Ashraf_Mines_Hazell2016_Supp}, \cite{Ha_Yao__Zheng2023rapid_inverse_design}).
-Therefore, \cite{Despres_Cyr_Setoodeh_Mohammadi2020} proposed a deep auto-encoder model for creating novel lattice structures where they used 2D lattice structures as the input.
+However, it still requires substantial research for the analysis and design \citep{Rashed_Ashraf_Mines_Hazell2016_Supp, Ha_Yao__Zheng2023rapid_inverse_design}.
+Therefore, \cite{Despres_Cyr_Setoodeh_Mohammadi2020} proposed a deep autoencoder model for creating novel lattice structures where they used 2D lattice structures as the input.
+Similarly, \cite{Almasri_Bettebghor__Ababsa2024_generation_mechanical_designs_ConvGANs} presented a geometrically-driven generation of mechanical designs through a triple-discriminator GAN to integrate layout and mechanical constraints.
+This model generates mechanically valid 2D designs quickly and demonstrates creativity by proposing multiple shapes for the same mechanical constraints.

-\textbf{Manufacturability assessment} (also known as printability assessment) can address the potential challenges in printing the complex geometric parts (e.g., metal cellular structures) early in the design phase. \cite{Guo_Lu_Fuh2021} proposed a semi-supervised deep autoencoder GAN (AE-GAN) to assess the manufacturability of cellular structures in a direct metal laser sintering process. \cite{Zhang_Yang_Dong_Zhao2021_predictive_manufacturability} proposed another manufacturability assessment model where they combined CNNs for design considerations and NNs for process aspects.
+\textbf{Manufacturability assessment} (also known as printability assessment) can address the potential challenges in printing complex geometric parts (e.g., metal cellular structures) early in the design phase. \cite{Guo_Lu_Fuh2021} proposed a semi-supervised deep autoencoder GAN to assess the manufacturability of cellular structures in a direct metal laser sintering process. \cite{Zhang_Yang_Dong_Zhao2021_predictive_manufacturability} proposed another manufacturability assessment model where they combined CNNs for design considerations and NNs for process aspects.
 They only considered the low-resolution cases as their pre-processing step involved computationally expensive voxelization.
 To potentially resolve the issue of computation, \cite{Zhang_Zhao2022} proposed to use the concept of sparsity in the design which helped the model to be more generalized as well as capacitated high-resolution voxelization.
-A summary of this entire section is also provided in Table \ref{tab:DfAM}.